Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: Empirical Evaluation

-\textbf{Annotator Simulation}: Since the number of datasets annotated by multiple error-prone humans is limited, we include datasets with simulated annotators.
-Ideally, the noisy class labels of simulated annotators are close to human class labels.
+\textbf{Annotator simulation}: Due to the costly annotation process, the number of publicly available datasets annotated by multiple error-prone humans is limited.
+Therefore, we include datasets with simulated annotators.
+Ideally, the simulated noisy class labels are close to human noisy class labels.
 To do so, we follow related work~\cite{gu2023instance} and train an individual NN for each annotator.
 These NNs differ in their training hyperparameters and in the training data they use.
 Specifically, we train $M=20$ NNs with different parameter initializations, numbers of training epochs, learning rates, and ratios of randomly sampled training instance-label pairs per class.
 Then, each NN's predictions serve as the noisy class labels.
-This way, we mimic annotators with different expertise regarding certain classes and feature space regions.
+For example, in a binary classification problem, one NN may train with many instance-label pairs from both classes but only for a few epochs.
+In contrast, another NN may train for more epochs with fewer instance-label pairs of the positive class.
+This way, we mimic annotators with different expertise regarding certain classes and regions in the instance feature space.
 Obviously, we have access to the noisy class label of each simulated annotator for each instance.
 Yet, we set the average number of class labels per instance to a much lower number (three or one) to account for the limited annotation budget in real applications.
-Moreover, it is also common that some annotators provide many labels while other annotators provide very few labels.
-We account for this by adopting an existing method~\cite{zhang2024coupled}, where each annotator is assigned an individual probability for annotating an instance.
+Moreover, it is also common for some annotators to provide many labels while other annotators provide very few labels.
+We address this issue by adopting an existing method~\cite{zhang2024coupled}, where each annotator is assigned an individual probability for annotating an instance.
+This probability is proportional to the sampled value from a Beta distribution, which we parameterize as $\mathrm{Beta}(1.0, 3.0)$.